mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Preparing your line-art
 -----------------------

-Put the new layer underneath the layer containing the lineart (drag and drop or use the up/down arrows for that), and draw on it.
+Put the new layer underneath the layer containing the line art (drag and drop or use the up/down arrows for that), and draw on it.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart14.png
     :alt: layer structure for flatting in krita

 …And notice nothing happening.
 This is because the white isn’t transparent.
 You wouldn’t really want it to either, how else would you make convincing highlights?
-So what we first need to do to colour in our drawing is prepare our lineart.
+So what we first need to do to color in our drawing is prepare our line art.
 There’s several methods of doing so, each with varying qualities.

 The Multiply Blending Mode
 --------------------------

-So, typically, to get a black and white lineart usable for colouring, you can set the blending mode of the lineart layer to Multiply.
+So, typically, to get a black and white line art usable for coloring, you can set the blending mode of the line art layer to Multiply.
 You do this by selecting the layer and going to the drop down that says **Normal** and setting that to **Multiply**.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart1.png
-   :alt: blend mode setup of lineart flat coloring
+   :alt: blend mode setup of line art flat coloring

 And then you should be able to see your colors!

 Multiply is not a perfect solution however.
-For example, if through some image editing magic I make the lineart blue, it results into this:
+For example, if through some image editing magic I make the line art blue, it results into this:

 .. image:: /images/en/flat-coloring/Krita_filling_lineart2.png
     :alt: effects of multiply blend mode